odow/StochDualDynamicProgram.jl/README.md

 end
 ```

+### Solve

 #### Load previously generated cuts
 If `cuts_filename` was specified in the model definition, you can load cuts via `load_cuts!(m)`, otherwise you can load cuts using `load_cuts!(m::SDDPModel, filename::ASCIIString)`.

-### Solve
+#### Risk Measures
+You can choose the risk measure to be applied to the model.
+It currently accepts
+ - `Expectation()` which optimises under expectation
+ - `NestedCVar([;beta=1., lambda=1.])` which optimises a convex combination of Expecation and Nested CVar (i.e. `lambda * Expectation + (1 - lambda) * CVar(beta)`)
+   - `beta::Float64 ∈ (0, 1]` default = `1`
+     - `beta=1` is identical to `Expectation()`
+   - `lambda::Float64 ∈ [0, 1]` default = `1`

+#### Cut Selection
+You can choose the cut selection method to be apply to the model.
+It currently accepts
+- `NoSelection()`
+  - No cut selection is applied
+- `LevelOne(frequency::Int)`
+  - This heuristic removes those cuts that are level one dominated (de Matos, Philpott, Finardi (2015).
+Improving the Peformance of Stochastic Dual Dynamic Programming.
+Journal of Computational and Applied Mathematics 290: 196-208).
+  - The heuristic is run each time `frequency` cuts have been added to the model.
+- `Deterministic(frequency::Int)`: solves an LP for each constraint to determine whether cut is currently defining at any point in state space.
+  - The heuristic is run each time `frequency` cuts have been added to the model.

+Note: Tuning the `frequency` parameter is a trade off between the model creation time, and the model solution time.
+If the model takes a short time to solve relative to the creation time, a low value for `frequency` may hurt performance.
+However, if the model takes a long time to solve relative to the creation time, aggressive cut selection (i.e.  `frequency` is small) may help performance.

+#### Parallelisation
+You can change the parallelisation options by constructing a `Parallel()` type and passing it one or both of the following in any order.
+The default is to run the pass in serial mode on a single processor.
+- `ForwardPass()`
+  - Forward (simulation) passes are conducted independently on all available processors.
+This option scales well with the number of processors due to the independent nature of estimating the objective of the policy.
+- `BackwardPass(n::Int)`
+ - `n` backwards (cutting) passes are computed independently on all available processors before the cuts are shared and syncronised across all processors.
+ - Tuning this parameter is a trade off between the parallel overhead (copying the model and cuts between processors) and the extra cuts discovered by solving in parallel.
+For small models, it is likely that low values of `n` may reduce performance due to this additional overhead.
+In addition, since cuts are discovered independently, cuts generated on one processor will not benefit from the cuts generated on other processors until they are combined.

+#### The actual solve
 The `solve(m::SDDPModel [; kwargs...])` function solves the SDDP model `m`.
 There are the following keyword parameters:
-- `simulation_passes::Int` default = `1`
-  - The number of realisations to conduct when testing for convergence
 - `maximum_iterations::Int` default = `1`
   - The maximum number of iterations (cutting passes, convergence testing) to complete before termination
+- `convergence::Convergence([;simulations=1, frequency=1, terminate=false, quantile=0.95])`
+  - `simulations::Int` default = `1`
+    - The number of realisations to conduct when testing for convergence
-- `convergence_test_frequency::Int` default = `1`
+  - `frequency::Int` default = `1`
-  - Simulate the expected cost of the policy (using n=`simulation_passes`) every `convergence_test_frequency` iterations and output to user
+    - Simulate the expected cost of the policy (using n=`simulations`) every `frequency` iterations and output to user
-  - If `convergence_test_frequency=0`, never test convergence.
-Terminate at `maximum_iterations`
-- `beta_quantile::Float64 ∈ (0, 1]` default = `1`
-  - The CVar β quantile quantile for nested risk aversion
-  - `beta_quantile=1` is identical to expectation
-- ` risk_lambda::Float64 ∈ [0, 1]` default = `1`
-  - Convex weight between Expectation and CVar (1=Expectation, 0=CVar) for nested risk aversion
-  - `risk_lambda * Expectation + (1 - risk_lambda) * CVar(β)`
-- `cut_selection_frequency::Int` default = `0`
-  - Number of cutting passes to conduct before running cut selection algorithm
-  - If `cut_selection_frequency=0` no cut deletion is conducted.
-  - Tuning this parameter is a trade off between the model creation time, and the model solution time.
-If the model takes a short time to solve relative to the creation time, a low value for `cut_selection_frequency` may hurt performance.
-However, if the model takes a long time to solve relative to the creation time, aggressive cut selection (i.e.  `cut_selection_frequency` is small) may help performance.
-- `cut_selection_method  ∈ {LevelOne(), Deterministic()}` default = `LevelOne()`
-  - `LevelOne()`: removes those cuts that are level one dominated (de Matos, Philpott, Finardi (2015).
-Improving the Peformance of Stochastic Dual Dynamic Programming.
-Journal of Computational and Applied Mathematics 290: 196-208).
-That is, it keeps cuts that create the best point approximation to the value function at at least one of the sample points visited so far by the algorithm.
-  - `Deterministic()`: solves an LP for each constraint to determine whether cut is currently defining at any point in state space.
-  - `LevelOne` is a heuristic method and has been found to work well.
-However, you may want to compare the objectives with either no cut selection, or the deterministic method.
-- `cuts_per_processor::Int` default = `0`
-  - If `cuts_per_processor>0`, `cuts_per_processor` cuts are computed on each available processor before being collected and combined to remove duplicates.
-The updated set of cuts is then passed back to all processors and a new set of `cuts_per_processor` cuts are computed.
-In addition, convergence test (forward simulation) passes are divided up to each available processor and simulated in parallel.
-  - If `cuts_per_processor=0`, method runs in serial mode.
-  - Tuning this parameter is a trade off between the parallel overhead (copying the model and cuts between processors) and the extra cuts discovered by solving in parallel.
-For small models, it is likely that low values of `cuts_per_processor` may reduce performance due to this additional overhead.
-In addition, since cuts are discovered independently, cuts generated on one processor will not benefit from the cuts generated on other processors until they are combined.
-- `convergence_termination::Bool` default = `false`
+  - `terminate::Bool` default = `false`
-  - If a convergence test is conducted with the bounds found to have converged, and `convergence_termination=true`, method will terminate.
-  - If this is false, the method will terminate at `maximum_iterations`
+    - If a convergence test is conducted with the bounds found to have converged, and `terminate=true`, method will terminate.
+Otherwise the method will terminate at `maximum_iterations`.
       - We choose to default this to false since if there is high variance in objective, the method may terminate earlier than desired.
+  - `quantile::Float64` default = `0.95`
+    - Level of confidence interval to construct when testing for convergence
+- `risk_measure::RiskMeasure` default = `Expectation()`
+  - See section Risk Measures above.
+- `cut_selection::CutSelectionMethod` default = `NoSelection()`
+  - See section Cut Selection above.
+- `parallel::Parallel` default = `Parallel()`
+  - See section Parallelisation above.

 ### Simulate Policy
 The `simulate(m::SDDPModel, n::Int, variables::Vector{Symbol}; parallel::Bool=false)` function simulates `n` realisations of the policy given by a converged SDDP model `m`.
 It returns a dictionary with an entry for each variable given in `variables`.
 Each dictionary entry is a vector corresponding to the stages in the model.
 Each item in the vector is a vector of the `n` values that the variable took in the `n` realisations.
 If `parallel=true` the the `n` realisations are distributed across all available processors and computed independently.